 What expenses and costs will public liability insurance cover?

-What is a ‘personal injury’ claim?
+What is considered a ‘personal injury’ claim?

-• general damages for pain and suffering
+• General damages for pain and suffering

-• loss of earnings due to the injury
+• Loss of earnings due to the injury

-• future loss of earnings (if the injuries reduce the person’s ability to work)
+• Future loss of earnings (if the injuries reduce the person’s ability to work)

-• medical bills, future medical bills, travel costs, necessary medical equipment costs, and other out-of-pocket expenses
+• Medical bills, future medical bills, travel costs, necessary medical equipment costs, and other out-of-pocket expenses.

-What ‘damages’ will public liability insurance cover?
+What ‘damages to property’ will public liability insurance cover?

 What level of cover will public liability insurance provide?